 Automated recycling facility

-Winnipeg's original single stream automated recycling facility, also called a material recovery facility (MRF - pronounced murf), processes all the paper, cardboard, aluminum, glass and plastics collected from the curbside collection program (homes and apartments) and the recycling depots.
+Winnipeg's single stream automated recycling facility, also called a Materials Recovery Facility (MRF - pronounced murf), processes all the paper, cardboard, aluminum, glass and plastics collected from the curbside collection program (homes and apartments) and the recycling depots.

 What is single stream recycling?

-It's when recyclable materials can be combined and collected together:
+It's when acceptable recyclable materials can be placed in the same container and collected together:

 - customers don't have to sort their recyclable materials